- More than half a million residents are enrolled in Medicare in Kansas

 Medicare Part D in Kansas

-For 2019 coverage, there are 26 stand-alone Part D plans available in Kansas, with premiums ranging from $16 to $100 per month.
+For 2020 coverage, there are 28 stand-alone Medicare Part D plans available in Kansas, with monthly premiums ranging from $13 to $75.

 Medicare spending in Kansas

-The national average that year was $9,533 per enrollee, so Medicare spending in Kansas was only slightly belwo the national average.
-Average per-beneficiary spending in Original Medicare was highest in Louisiana ($11,399) and lowest in Hawaii ($6,441).
+The national average that year was $10,096 per enrollee, with spending on Medicare in Kansas only slightly below the national average.
+Average per-beneficiary spending in Original Medicare was highest in Louisiana ($11,932) and lowest in Hawaii ($6,971).

-You can read more about Medicare in Kansas in our state Medicare guide.
-You can also contact SHICK — Senior Health Insurance Counseling for Kansas — with questions related to Medicare coverage in Kansas.
+Need help with your Medicare application in Kansas?
+Got questions about Medicare eligibility in Kansas?
+You can contact SHICK — Senior Health Insurance Counseling for Kansas — with questions related to Medicare in Kansas.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.